data-forge/data-forge-js/README.md

 	// Create a data frame with the information on the frequency of values from the source data frame. var valuesDf = df.detectValues();
 	console.log(valuesDf.toString());

+## HTML output

+Use the `toHTML` function to output a Series or DataFrame as a HTML table.
+This is useful when using an exploratory coding tool like Jupyter or for quickly displaying a table in a web app.

 ## Visual output